 The California Department of Public Health (CDPH) Office of AIDS (OA) works with local health jurisdictions to collect, analyze, and disseminate surveillance data on people living and diagnosed with HIV in California.
-Providers and clinical laboratories provide HIV surveillance data to local health jurisdictions and the Office of AIDS as a routine public health activity required by state law (California HSC 121022 and HSC 120130).
+HIV surveillance is conducted through three different activities.

 The California Department of Public Health (CDPH), Office of AIDS (OA) conducts the U.S. Department of Health and Human Services' Centers for Disease Control and Prevention (CDC), Medical Monitoring Project (MMP), a surveillance project designed to produce nationally representative data about the health-related experiences and needs of persons living with HIV (PLWH) in the United States and California.
 The CA MMP Project Area is one of 23 state or local health department that conduct MMP nationwide.
 In California, Los Angeles and San Francisco counties also conduct MMP through the local health departments.

 The National HIV Behavioral